Generative Models From and For Sampling-Based MPC: A Bootstrapped Approach For Adaptive Contact-Rich Manipulation: Bootstrapping Sampling-based MPC with Generative Flow-Matching Models

 \subsection{Learning Control Sequence Proposal Distributions}

-Once we have collected a dataset of open-loop trajectories for a given task, we can train a flow-matching generative model to learn a time-varying state-conditional vector field $v_\theta(U, \bm{x}_\tau, \bm{h}_\tau, t)$ that pushes samples from $U_t \sim \mathcal{N}(0, I)$ at flow step $t=0$ to the target distribution $U_{t=1} \sim p_\theta(U \mid \bm{x}_\tau, \bm{h}_\tau)$ at $t=1$, i.e. the distribution of control sequences that are likely to lead to successful task completion given the current state $\bm{x}_\tau$ and state history $\bm{h}_\tau$.
-For simplicity, we summarize samples from the generative model as samples from the distribution $p_\theta(U \mid \bm{x}_\tau, \bm{h}_\tau)$.
-We refer to our method as generative predictive control (GPC), which leverages a learned distribution over control sequences conditioned on task context.
-This distribution can be used in two distinct ways: \textit{i)} as a sampling distribution in a random shooting approach, where we sample a batch of control sequences from $p_\theta$ and select the best candidate based on the rollouts and their respective costs, or \textit{ii)} in conjunction with an SPC algorithm, where samples from $p_\theta(U \mid \bm{x}_\tau)$ are used to update the sampling distribution of the SPC algorithm, e.g., $\pi_\phi(U)$ in the CEM.
-In the following, we call the first approach \textit{GPC-Shoot} and the second approach \textit{GPC-CEM}.
+Once we have collected a task dataset of open-loop trajectories, we can train a flow-matching generative model to learn a time-varying state-conditional vector field $v_\theta(U, \bm{x}_\tau, \bm{h}_\tau, t)$ that pushes samples from the noise distribution $U_{t=0} \sim \mathcal{N}(0, I)$ to the target distribution $U_{t=1} \sim p_\theta(U \mid \bm{x}_\tau, \bm{h}_\tau)$, i.e. the distribution of control sequences that are likely to lead to successful task completion given the current state $\bm{x}_\tau$ and state history $\bm{h}_\tau$.
+For simplicity, we describe sampling from the generative model as sampling from the distribution $p_\theta(U \mid \bm{x}_\tau, \bm{h}_\tau)$.
+We refer to our method as generative predictive control (GPC), which leverages a learned distribution over control sequences conditioned on the task context.
+This distribution can be used in two distinct ways: \textit{i)} to sample control sequences from using a random shooting approach and evaluate the best based on value functions, or \textit{ii)} to update the sampling distribution of the SPC algorithm (e.g., $\pi_\phi(U)$ in CEM) with samples from $p_\theta(U \mid \bm{x}_\tau, \bm{h}_\tau)$.
+We call the first approach \textit{GPC-Shoot} and the second approach \textit{GPC-CEM}.